Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved University of TX-Pan American at its Edinburg facility, reporting 2,424 affected workers.
+The largest notice was filed by University of TX-Pan American at its Edinburg facility, reporting 2,424 affected workers.
 University of TX-Pan American-S. Padre Island followed with 345 workers.

 Trend & Outlook